circonus/irondb-docs/configuration.md

 * `irondb-modules-stock.conf`, containing vendor controlled module configuration
 * `irondb-modules-site.conf`, for site specific module configuration.

-Details about the IRONdb module system can be found in the [libmtev module documentation](http://circonus-labs.github.io/libmtev/config/modules.html).
+More details about the IRONdb module system can be found in the [libmtev module documentation](http://circonus-labs.github.io/libmtev/config/modules.html).

 ### cache